ingridcoll/ingridcoll/README.md

 # Ingrid Coll

-**`Automation Engineer (n8n, Power Automate, JavaScript, Python)`**
+**`Application Engineer @ SailPoint (AWS, Node.js, JavaScript, n8n) | Rapid Application Development Team`**

  [ingridcoll.com](https://ingridcoll.com/) | [linkedin.com/in/ingridcoll](https://www.linkedin.com/in/ingridcoll/)

 Originally from Barcelona, I moved to the United States at 18 years old on a college scholarship to challenge myself and pursue personal growth.
 After graduating, I relocated to Austin and immersed myself in the world of technology and software development.

-Now, I'm an Automation Engineer with 4+ years of experience and a Master’s in Software Programming.
+Now, I'm an Application Engineer focused on Automation, with 4+ years of experience and a Master’s in Software Programming.
 I leverage hands-on experience with n8n, JavaScript, Python, APIs, & AI, to deliver end-to-end, robust solutions.

 As a natural problem-solver, I'm drawn to complex challenges.
 I'm always pursuing the satisfaction of figuring out the optimal solution to a problem.
 Whether using custom code or low-code tools, I pick the method that fits the job, even if it's outside my comfort zone.
 As a resourceful developer, I'll dive into new software and master it.
 After all, I spend a considerable amount of my free time exploring new technologies, always with curiosity and on the hunt to add another tool to my repertoire.